History of Virginia: Social structure

 Sports occupied a great deal of attention at every social level, starting at the top.
 In England hunting was sharply restricted to landowners and enforced by armed gameskeepers.
 In America, game was more than plentiful.
-Everyone—including servants and slaves—could and did hunt.
+Everyone—including servants and enslaved people—could and did hunt.
 Poor men with a good rifle aim won praise; rich gentlemen who were off target won ridicule.
 In 1691, Sir Francis Nicholson, the governor, organized competitions for the "better sort of Virginians onely who are Batchelors," and he offered prizes "to be shot for, wrastled, played at backswords, & Run for by Horse and foott."
 Horse racing was the main event.
 The typical farmer did not own a horse in the first place, and racing was a matter for gentlemen only, but ordinary farmers were spectators and gamblers.
-Selected slaves often became skilled horse trainers.
+Selected enslaved people often became skilled horse trainers.
 Horse racing was especially important for knitting the gentry together.
 The race was a major public event designed to demonstrate to the world the superior social status of the gentry through expensive breeding, training, boasting and gambling, and especially winning the races themselves.
 Historian Timothy Breen explains that horse racing and high-stakes gambling were essential to maintaining the status of the gentry.
 When they publicly bet a large sum on their favorite horse, it told the world that competitiveness, individualism, and materialism where the core elements of gentry values.

-Historian Edmund Morgan (1975) argues that Virginians in the 1650s—and for the next two centuries—turned to slavery and a racial divide as an alternative to class conflict.
+Historian Edmund Morgan (1975) argues that Virginians in the 1650s—and for the next two centuries—turned to enslavement and a racial divide as an alternative to class conflict.
 "Racism made it possible for white Virginians to develop a devotion to the equality that English republicans had declared to be the soul of liberty."
-That is, white men became politically much more equal than was possible without a population of low-status slaves.
+That is, white men became politically much more equal than was possible without a population of low-status enslaved people.

-By 1700, the population reached 70,000 and continued to grow rapidly from a high birth rate, low death rate, importation of slaves from the Caribbean, and immigration from Britain and Germany, as well as from Pennsylvania.
+By 1700, the population reached 70,000 and continued to grow rapidly from a high birth rate, low death rate, importation of enslaved people from the Caribbean, and immigration from Britain and Germany, as well as from Pennsylvania.
 The climate was mild, the farmlands were cheap and fertile.